Part Two of a blogging series covering legal issues presented in the Cruise and Holmes divorce.

 To file for divorce in California, one of the spouses must be a resident of California for six months and a resident of the county for the three months immediately preceding the filing.
 New York has a longer residency requirement.
 Holmes has allegedly been secretly renting an apartment in New York on her own for the past year, so she may be able to establish residency.

-Residency requirements can be complicated, but the Certified Family Law Specialists* at Lonich Patton Ehrlich Policastri have decades of experience handling complex family law matters.
-If you find yourself on either side of a divorce, contact the Certified Family Law Specialists* at Lonich Patton Ehrlich Policastri for further information.
+Residency requirements can be complicated, but the Certified Family Law Specialists* at Lonich Patton Erlich Policastri have decades of experience handling complex family law matters.
+If you find yourself on either side of a divorce, contact the Certified Family Law Specialists* at Lonich Patton Erlich Policastri for further information.

 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.